SocialBro/node-nimble-api/README.md

 **getAuthorizationUrl(params)**:

-Generates the authorization url for authentication process [http://nimble.readthedocs.org/en/latest/obtaining_key/#authorization-process-overview](STEP B).
+Generates the authorization url for authentication process http://nimble.readthedocs.org/en/latest/obtaining_key/#authorization-process-overview.

 'params': should contain redirect_uri.

 **requestToken(code, function(err, accessToken, refreshToken, results) {})**:

-Performs authentication token request as a POST using the code sent to the redirect_uri ([http://nimble.readthedocs.org/en/latest/obtaining_key/#authorization-process-overview](STEP E)).
+Performs authentication token request as a POST using the code sent to the redirect_uri (http://nimble.readthedocs.org/en/latest/obtaining_key/#authorization-process-overview STEP B).
 We need to have available the same redirect_uri that is provided in step B for this step.
 This can be provided:
 A) In the constructor